msruales/testScopic-Fe/README.md

+## Steps for testing the test project with Docker
+- In the console, write the command: docker-compose -f docker-compose-local.yml up -d The url for the site is: http://127.0.0.1:3000 on your browser

-## Setup and configure the Front End virtual server (requirements and steps)
+## Setup and configure the Front End virtual server (requirements and steps) ( WITHOUT DOCKER!! )

 - Have Node v16.15.0 installed
 - Have npm v8.5.5 installed